 - Jiddu Krishnamurti

-There are many really good pilots out there, but perhaps the majority of the new pilots are oblivious about danger.
-Most are flying too difficult a wing that they cannot handle as soon as conditions changes, and the glider goes out of the EN certified test range.
-Certification collapse happen in still air with no brake inputs with a certified collapse angle which is unrealistic.
+There are many really good pilots out there, but partly because the new wings feel so stable to fly, the majority of the new pilots are oblivious about the wing’s multiple personalities.
+Most are flying too difficult a wing that they cannot handle as soon as conditions change, and the glider goes out of the EN certified test range, the hidden personality shows.
+Certification collapses happen in non-turbulent air with no brake inputs with a precise certified collapse angle, which is not how real collapses happen.
 But this is the best we have today.
+And I know from experience, some uncertified wings fly safer than certified wings.
+So you need to find out by yourself, know how to handle your specific wing, and know how and when the wing changes personality at the edge of chaos.

-When you are flying, your risks are all yours, your techniques and mental model of the wing’s physics has to be accurate to reality.
-Your most dangerous years are the first 2-5 years after you get your license, and the bad habits, and beliefs learned in the first 5 years typically stays forever.
+Your most dangerous years are the first 2-4 years after you get your license, and the bad habits and beliefs learned in the first 5 years typically stay forever.
 The reality is most certified pilots stop flying regularly shortly after getting their license.
-A hidden risk of a crash can even be an emotional event from an unsupportive partner.
-After years of not flying, it is also good to refresh your skills, and start again with an easier wing in mild weather.
+Learn to focus 100% on preparation and flying.
+Keep out other thoughts about arguments you had with your partner, boss, etc. After years of not flying, it is also good to refresh your skills and start again with an easier wing and choose the right weather.
+Always have plenty of altitude and have double reserves whenever you train.

 Key Principles to Teach Yourself:

-Work on your mental stability under stress (strengthen your parasympathetic nervous system).
-Wim Hof suggests ice cold bath/showers with breathing exercises.
+Work on your mental stability under stress/anxiety (strengthen your parasympathetic nervous system).
+Wim Hof suggests ice-cold baths/showers with breathing exercises.

 When you upgrade to a faster wing, learn everything first on a sit-up harness.